gradCSwomen-utah/gradCSwomen-utah.github.io/_pages/get-involved.md

 4. ~10 hours of availability for organizational responsibilities, events, and meetings per week

 You **do not** have to be a female-identifying student to run for a position.
 We offer applications to interested members we have gotten to know well over the months.
 There is no online application.

+If you are interested in details regarding the election process, peruse **ARTICLE III: OFFICERS** of our <a href="https://docs.google.com/document/d/1NKz1Wu00YNbBbvvjly4sn9oy4suhh8PxmHuVcmYosrc/edit?usp=sharing" style="color: #990000;;">Constitution & By-Laws</a>.